absomivotch/COP4331---Group-6/README.md

 * Working on Changing Grid Color

 #### Jacob Rogers (cn7abc)
-* To work on movememnt of the characters: To first be able to make characters telaport from one grid location to another, and to set movement costs in the grid map.
+* To work on movememnt of the characters: To first be able to make characters teleport from one grid location to another, and to set movement costs in the grid map.
 * To start work/resaerch on pathfinding and a sliding animation.

 #### Mark Pedroso (markp98)